Agencies1 are required to comply with the Information Privacy Principles (IPPs) set out in the Information Privacy Act 2009 (Qld) (IP Act).

 If the disclosure is not the agency's usual practice, then the agency cannot rely on IPP 11(1)(a).

-Refer to Collection notices for more information on ‘usual practice to disclose’.
+Refer to What to tell people when collecting personal information for more information on ‘usual practice to disclose’.

 - 1 In this guideline, agency includes Ministers and bound contracted service providers to the agency, but does not include health agencies as health agencies must comply with the National Privacy Principles.